nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage:

-* `editinfo n/John` edits the name of the user to be `John`.
-* Both `editinfo c/75 l/4` and `editinfo l/4 c/75` edits the current weight and activity level of the user to be `75` and `You engage in vigorous exercise or have a physically demanding job.` respectively.
+* Both `editinfo c/75 f/4` and `editinfo f/4 c/75` edits the current weight and fitness level of the user to be `75` and `You engage in vigorous exercise or have a physically demanding job.` respectively.

-Output example for usage example 2:
+Output example:
 ```
 Got it!
 I've updated your personal information:
   Name: Jack